 Defeasance has long been a solid component of the healthy financial status of the MWRA.
-The MWRA has implemented defeasance as a strategy to provide targeted budget relief in one or more fiscal years, aligning with the Advisory Board's recommendation to allocate community and ratepayer funds specifically for debt repayment purposes.
+The MWRA has implemented defeasance as a strategy to provide targeted budget relief in one or more fiscal years, aligning with the Advisory Board's recommendation to use surplus community and ratepayer funds specifically raised for debt repayment to this - and only this purpose.
 This practice has effectively helped the MWRA navigate potentially burdensome fiscal years outlined in their planning projections.